 Over the years I have been privileged to help clients and their families transition from suffering to healing, from pain to growth and in certain instances from life to death.
 Together we have harnessed the power of the human connection.
 My career in the helping profession has been extraordinarily fulfilling and in addition to my work at UCLA, I have served as the Executive Director of Hospice of Pasadena, chaired the San Gabriel Valley End of Life Care Coalition, and volunteered and worked with the American Cancer Society and the Wellness Community.

 In 2010 I returned to school at Pepperdine University for my master’s degree in clinical psychology.
 My excellent courses of academic studies and my diverse career experiences have equipped me with a unique skill set, compassionate spirit and sincere dedication to provide therapy for healing.
 I continue to update my specialty training in the areas of traumatic grief, healing after a suicide loss and psychosocial oncology.

 Currently my clinical responsibilities include private practice and facilitation of several grief, illness and trauma related support groups.
-I am also the Director of Adolescent and Teen Grief Programs at the Glendale Adventist Medical Center Beyond Loss Bereavement Program.
+I am also a clinical supervisor for associate marriage and family therapists.

 In addition to my clinical practice I teach University courses in psychology and health and wellness, provide grief consultation and trainings for local non-profits.
 I am a public speaker and educator on topics including: individual and family grief, how to cope and live with a terminal illness, traumatic grief and post traumatic growth.